The structure of Bucerius Law School

 - Dr. Christian Veith (Chairman), Senior Partner and Managing Director, The Boston Consulting Group

-- Dr. Regina Back, CEO of Claussen-Simon-Stiftung
+- Dr. Regina Back, Managing Director and Member of the Board of Claussen-Simon-Stiftung

 - Dr. Christoph von Bülow, Freshfields Bruckhaus Deringer LLP